 I prefer books to watching TV and will climb into bed early to read for an hour or more in the evening.
 I like fast paced stories with lots of emotion.
 Sometimes I read because a book fascinates me, in which case I slow my reading down and savor the story.
 Other times I read just to give my mind a vacation.
 I have trouble not finishing a book that bores me because I'm in constant hope that excitement is just around the corner.
-I'm learning to stop reading books that don't interest me, or ones that bog down.

 I read lots of non-fiction when I'm researching or studying a craft.
 I thoroughly enjoy research and do much of it online.

 A few of my favorite writing books are: